longtoZ/Study-Share/README.md

 | Security | Password hashing and validation | OAuth 2.0 security protocols |

 ### 2.2.
 Material Upload with AI Summarization
-Enable users to upload educational documents (PDF, DOCX) and automatically generate AI-based summaries using Gemini 2.5 Pro API.
+Enable users to upload educational documents (PDF, DOCX) and automatically generate AI-based summaries using **Gemini 2.5 Pro API**.
 The summarization process is handled in background jobs to ensure responsiveness.
 The process is as follows:

 - User uploads a material and provides metadata (title, description, subject, etc.).

-- The data is added to the database using Nodejs backend, and a background job is triggered to process the document using Flask microservice.
+- The data is added to the database using **Nodejs backend**, and a background job is triggered to process the document using **Flask microservice**.

-- The background job is queued using Celery and Redis to handle asynchronous processing.
+- The background job is queued using **Celery and Redis** to handle asynchronous processing.
 The job can be described as follows:
     - The document is splitted into pages.
 It's images are stored temporarily in Redis to make it easier for the AI model to process them.
 User can check the task log in the frontend to see the progress of the job.

     - All pages are sent to AI model to generate a detailed summary of the document.
 The summary is stored in the database so that every time a user asks for the material's content, the AI model can use the summary to generate a more accurate response and doesn't need to process the whole document again.

-    - The pages are then uploaded to Supbase Bucket for storage, their URLs are stored in the database, identified by the document ID.
+    - The pages are then uploaded to **Supbase Bucket** for storage, their URLs are stored in the database, identified by the document ID.
 The original material file is also stored in Supbase Bucket and its URL is saved in the database.

     - Once the job is completed, user can access the material's page to view the summary and download the original file.
 Whenever a user views the material's page, the backend will create a chat session with the content of the document so that user can ask questions about the document.
 When the user leaves the page, the chat session will be deleted to save resources.